-Negative thoughts self-criticisms are so easy and potentially even automatic to fall into as a foreigner.
-Be kind and forgiving to yourself for the variety of hurdles you’ll inevitably encounter.
+Negative thoughts and self-criticisms are so easy and potentially even automatic to fall into as a foreigner.
+Remember to be kind and forgive to yourself for the variety of hurdles you’ll inevitably encounter.

-Talk to others about feelings of missing home
+Talk to others about your feelings of missing home

-Homesickness is a form of mental health issue, which unfortunately also means there’s a need to normalize discussion about it.
-Talking about how you feel may initially induce a bit of anxiety, but can ultimately increase your preparedness and confidence.
+Talking about how you feel may initially induce a bit of anxiety, but it can ultimately increase your preparedness and confidence.